se-edu/learningresources/contents/ai/ml.md

 #### Test Set
 ML algorithms are never 100% accurate.
 Testing ML algorithms on real world data is essential for estimating their efficacy.

 Furthermore, ML models run the risk of overfitting the data they were trained on.
 Overfitting is a modelling error which occurs when models learn patterns unique to a subset of data.
 A model which overfits training data performs well on training data but is unable to translate this performance to real world data.
-For a more thorough explanation of noise and overfitting, see the following link. ([link](https://elitedatascience.com/overfitting-in-machine-learning))
+A thorough explanation of overfitting can be found in the following link. ([link](https://elitedatascience.com/overfitting-in-machine-learning))

-A test set solves the above problem.
-A test set is created by partitioning the available data, with size dependent on the total amount of data available.
+A test set solves the overfitting problem.
+A test set which resembles real world data as much as possible is created by partitioning the available data.
+Its size is dependent on the data available.
 The test set is used only for testing model performance, and will not be touched during model training.
-The test set should also resemble real world data as much as possible to be a good indicator of real world performance.

 Different schemes for partitioning must be used for data with different characteristics.
-A good article on splitting test and validation sets (discussed below) can be found in the following link. ([link](http://www.fast.ai/2017/11/13/validation-sets/))
+A good article on splitting test and validation sets (discussed next) can be found in the following link. ([link](http://www.fast.ai/2017/11/13/validation-sets/))

 #### Validation Set
-A validation set is then created from the remaining data in a similar fashion as the test set.
-The validation set is used to evaluate the performance of adjusting model parameters.
-This process of adjusting model parameters and verifying performance is conducted on the validation set to prevent overfitting the test set.
+A validation set is created from the remaining data in a similar fashion as the test set.
+The validation set is used to evaluate the performance of adjusting a model's parameters.
+Adjusting model parameters and verifying performance is conducted on the validation set to prevent overfitting the test set.

 Guidelines on picking a size for the validation set can be found in Lesson 7 of FastAI's ML MOOC.
 (MOOC is in unofficial release at time of writing)